pcf-training-class/PCF-Training/01. Introduction to Pivotal Cloud Foundry/readme.md

 4. In the command window cd into the appropriate directory

     ```cd <parent directory>/pcf-lab/demo-apps/node```
-5. Push the node app using teh command below:
+5. Push the node app using the command below:

     ```cf push node --random-route -m 128M```